Adjective-Object/melee_subaction_unpacker/bone_flag_notes.md

 Figatrees start with 2 values, unknown use.
 {
-    int     unknownA = 1
+    int32   unknownA = 1
-    int     unknownB = 0
+    int32   unknownB = 0
     float   numFramesPlusOne = ?
+    int32   probablyAnOffset
 }

 numFramesPlusOne is the number of frames in the animation, plus one.
 This is followed by a block of data.
-This is followed by a run of memory up until the string table, 0x250 long in bowser's ThrowAirLo from the front of the fig to the front of the file.
+This is immediately followed by the offset table of the HAL file.
+This means that the last line is probably an offset within the current file.

-This can't hold the animation data, it's not long enough, so it's probably an array of some number of pointers

-It also likely is not organized in frame-major order (i.e. pointers to info on each frame), since [(1570 - 1320) / 4 / 6] comes out to 24.6, which is less than the number of frames in bowser's down throw (29)

-Bowser's skeleton has 75 joints in it too.
-(difference) / 4 / 2 comes out to 74?
-4: size of pointer
-2: number of parameters on a joint (scale, rotation)

-could also be offset by the ecb and